Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 # }
 ```

-Getting pointers is perfectly safe, what we can't do is use those pointers to get data in safe Rust.
+Getting pointers is perfectly safe.
+What we can't do is use those pointers to get data in safe Rust.
 For that we need to
 dip into unsafe.
 Below we dereference the pointer to go back from the location to the data that's stored there.

 ```rust